Integrated pest management: Process

 Augmentation, inoculative release and inundative release are different methods of biological control that affect the target pest in different ways.
 Augmentative control includes the periodic introduction of predators.
 With inundative release, predators are collected, mass-reared and periodically released in large numbers into the pest area.
 This is used for an immediate reduction in host populations, generally for annual crops, but is not suitable for long run use.
 With inoculative release a limited number of beneficial organisms are introduced at the start of the growing season.
 This strategy offers long term control as the organism's progeny affect pest populations throughout the season and is common in orchards.
 With seasonal inoculative release the beneficials are collected, mass-reared and released seasonally to maintain the beneficial population.
 This is commonly used in greenhouses.
 In America and other western countries, inundative releases are predominant, while Asia and the eastern Europe more commonly use inoculation and occasional introductions.

 The sterile insect technique (SIT) is an area-wide IPM program that introduces sterile male pests into the pest population to trick females into (unsuccessful) breeding encounters, providing a form of birth control and reducing reproduction rates.
 The biological controls mentioned above only appropriate in extreme cases, because in the introduction of new species, or supplementation of naturally occurring species can have detrimental ecosystem effects.
 Biological controls can be used to stop invasive species or pests, but they can become an introduction path for new pests.

 Chemical controls include horticultural oils or the application of insecticides and herbicides.
 A green pest management IPM program uses pesticides derived from plants, such as botanicals, or other naturally occurring materials.

 Pesticides can be classified by their modes of action.
-Rotating among materials with different modes of action minimizes pest resistance.
+Rotating among materials with diverse modes of action minimizes pest resistance.

 Evaluation is the process of assessing whether the intervention was effective, whether it produced unacceptable side effects, whether to continue, revise or abandon the program.